klmnden/azure-docs.tr-tr/articles/hdinsight/spark/apache-spark-machine-learning-mllib-ipython.md

     SELECT count(*) AS cnt FROM Predictions WHERE prediction = 1 AND (results = 'Pass' OR results = 'Pass w/ Conditions')
     ```

-1. Son olarak, çizim kullanarak oluşturmak için aşağıdaki kod parçacığında kullanın **Matplotlib**.
+1. Son olarak, çizim kullanarak oluşturmak için aşağıdaki kod parçacığını kullanın **Matplotlib**.

     ```PySpark
     %%local